openaps/docs/docs/docs/Gear Up/edison.md

+# You have two main options for hardware

+For most of 2017, the preferred rig was an Edison + Explorer Board.
+This is still a highly recommmended rig, if you can find an Intel Edison board.
+See below for details on Edison setups.
+The other option is a Raspberry Pi-based setup, with the new Explorer HAT (shipping begins end of April 2018).
+This documentation will be updated with more Pi details as they are decided.

+# Hardware information for Pi-based setups with the Explorer HAT

+After April 2018, there will be a Pi+HAT rig as an option for closing the loop with OpenAPS.
+The HAT can be pre-ordered or ordered from the same place that makes the Explorer Board ([click here](https://enhanced-radio-devices.myshopify.com/products/900mhz-explorer-hat?variant=1950212653065).
+We call it the "Explorer HAT", to differentiate from the Explorer "Board" that goes with the Edison (see below).

 # Hardware information for Intel Edison-based setups

 Note: The Edison/Explorer Block combination is the rig setup recommended by the community for size, range, and portability reasons.
 The high level parts list (see below for more details, and links):